Applying for a Taxi (Hackney Carriage) or Private Hire Driver Licence

 To apply for a licence in Dacorum, you must:

-- have held a full car driving licence issued by an EEA member state for at least 36 months (applications from individuals with between 12 and 36 months will usually be refused, unless exceptional circumstances can be demonstrated);
+- have held a full car driving licence issued by an EEA member state for at least 36 months.
+We will refuse applications with between 12 and 36 months, unless there are exceptional circumstances

 - have the legal right to work in the UK, and be able to produce documents to prove this;

 - satisfy us that you are a 'fit and proper person' to hold a driver's licence.

 The 'fit and proper' requirement is wide ranging, but may take into account:

 - previous criminal convictions or cautions